mhadam/snowplow.wiki-fork/setup-guide/2a-setup-a-tracker/golang-tracker/Golang-tracker-setup.md

 <a name="compatibility" />
 ## 2 Tracker compatibility

-The Snowplow Golang Tracker has been built and tested using Golang versions 1.3, 1.4, 1.5, 1.6 and tip.
+The Snowplow Golang Tracker has been built and tested using Golang versions 1.3, 1.4, 1.5 and 1.6.

 [Back to top](#top)